islamaf/BeeXtrovert/README.md

 * Create separate JS files for different functionalities instead of being at the end of the HTML code.
 * Directly logout users who delete their account.
 * Connect button in homepage redirects to sign-in page if user is not logged in.

+## Updates v.1.10
+* Fetching geolocation through AJAX request, so no need for a full page and forms.
+* Create overlay "get started" form which pops up when user is new to the platform.